ajbraus/Node-Reddit-Clone/P02-Displaying-Posts/content.md

 Now that we have `{{posts}}`, we can use handlebars' [built in `each` operator](https://handlebarsjs.com/guide/builtin-helpers.html#each) to loop over the posts, and display each one.

-> [action]
-> In each post, use bootstrap's `list-group` and `list-group-item` classes.
+In each post, use bootstrap's `list-group` and `list-group-item` classes.
 Display the post title in a div with the class `lead`, and add an anchor tag that links to the post's url.
 Finally, add `target="_blank"` to the anchor tag, so that the url opens in a new tab.
 Here's the full `posts-index.handlebars`:
->

 ```html
 <div class="row">
   <div class="col-sm-8 col-sm-offset-2">